twigkid/Star-Glitcher-Delima-V2/README.md

-# Star-Glitcher-Delima-V2
+# STAR GLITCHER ~ DELIMA [V2]
-The legacy version of SGD
+The legacy / classic version of delima.